 Suggested Sites in Specific Orders and Mis-Typed Queries

 When you are learning about a topic, there may be a benefit in visiting sites about that topic in a specific order.
-Recommendations could be provided to help expose a searcher to key concepts for a topic and make it easier to learn about that topic.
+Recommendations could help expose a searcher to key concepts for a topic and make it easier to learn about that topic.

 This ability might be presented to searchers using a combo box or toolbar plugin or frame launchable from the search page for people who might not have a toolbar installed.

 The patent application also describes how this process could be used to provide results for mistyped queries.

 This might mean to searchers that they might see additional query suggestions along with search results that lead them to destination pages, information hub pages, and way stations.

 This means that searchers might be able to find the information they are looking for more quickly with the destination pages, find useful resource pages in the information hubs that are presented, and find way station pages that lead them to invaluable resources that they might not have been able to travel to directly.

 For Site Owners

-What this might mean to site owners is that they should consider if their site has pages that people will consider destination pages or information hubs or way stations.
+This might mean to site owners that they should consider if their site has pages to consider destination pages or information hubs or way stations.

-Are there destination pages on their sites that inform and answer information needs of visitors well?
+Are there destination pages on their sites that inform and answer the information needs of visitors well?
 Do they have information hub pages that people will visit, follow links from, and return to over and over?
-Do they have way station pages that people use to find answers to the queries that they might have, or ways to perform tasks that they are on the Web to accomplish?
+Do they have way station pages that people use to find answers to the queries they might have or ways to perform tasks on the Web to accomplish?

-If not, they should think about how those kinds of pages might help visitors to their pages, and get visitors to keep coming back, and spending time on their pages.
+If not, they should think about how those pages might help visitors to their pages and get visitors to keep coming back and spending time on their pages.